vifreefly/procsd/README.md

 ```
 </details>

+Everything is done.
+Start app services (`procsd start`) and go to `http://my-domain.com` where you'll see your application proxying with Nginx.

 #### Auto SSL using Certbot

 To generate Nginx config with free SSL certificate (from [Let’s Encrypt](https://letsencrypt.org/)) included, you need to install [Certbot](https://certbot.eff.org/) on the remote server first: